 The monthly honorarium amount for the Chair, Vice-Chair and Board members is set annually by motion of the Board.
-The monthly honorarium recompenses service for the usual business of the Board which includes attendance at regular meetings, committee of the whole meetings, public information meetings, School Council meetings, in-district meetings with government officials, school functions and any other events/meetings not included in the hourly (daily) honorarium section or special meetings not covered by motion of the Board.
+The monthly honorarium recompenses service for the usual business of the Board which includes attendance at regular public meetings and committee of the whole meetings.